Recently added items

 You have no items in your shopping cart.

 Unfortunately, there isn’t an organic certification for salt in the United States.
 The USDA classifies salt as a mineral—not a living thing with carbon compounds.
 As a result, we do not have this official recognition for our salts here in the United States.
-Many other countries have certifications for organic sea salts, such as Nature et Progrés in France, BIO-GRO in New Zealand and the Soil Association in the United Kingdom.
+Many other countries have certifications for organic sea salts, such as Nature et Progrés in France and BIO-GRO in New Zealand.
 Sadly, the USDA does not currently recognize these certifications.

 The good news is that every SaltWorks salt is all-natural, which complies with organic standards, so they can be deemed “organic compliant.”
 In other words, they can be used as an ingredient in organic products without changing the organic status of the end product, as they contain no anti-caking agents or other additives.
 This is the highest and most natural guarantee possible for salts in the United States.

 The international certifications are very stringent and guarantee the highest quality salts, which is why SaltWorks accepts nothing less than certified sea salts where available.
 For example, Nature et Progrés mandates that only wooden tools are used in salt harvesting, a process completed entirely by hand.
 The taste remains pure because no metal instruments are used to gather or package the sea salt.
 The ponds are located in a nature reserve and are required to be a safe distance from roads and industry to help guarantee that they remain free of pollution.
 Only exceptionally clean seawater is used.
 No purification or processing of the harvested salt is tolerated, and the salt, when analyzed before distribution, must fulfill very high standards in chemical analysis.

 At SaltWorks, we work hard to source the best specialty salts from all over the world.
 We ensure that the salts we offer are organic certified by their origin countries, where available.
 SaltWorks is proud to offer only premium, all-natural and organic-compliant specialty salts.